Sandhya-7-unique/Drug-Recommendation-System-using-Web-Scrapping-/README.md

-his project analyzes user-written drug reviews to determine sentiment (positive, negative, neutral) and uses that sentiment (plus simple heuristics / metadata) to recommend drugs or highlight alternatives.
+This project analyzes user-written drug reviews to determine sentiment (positive, negative, neutral) and uses that sentiment (plus simple heuristics / metadata) to recommend drugs or highlight alternatives.
 It’s useful for clinicians, pharmacists, and users who want a quick, data-driven summary of real-world experiences and recommended medications.

 Core idea: